n0m4d22/HackTheBox-Writeups/machines/medium/olympus/olympus-writeup.md

          # Send the command to the server
          connection.sendall(full_command)

-         # Fetch the command from the server
+         # Fetch the response from the server
          response = connection.recv(4096).decode('utf-8')

          # Check for empty response
          if not response:
             print("[-] Connection closed.")
             break

-         # Deconde and print the response
+         # Decode and print the response
          print(parse_xdebug_response(response))
       except (socket.error, ConnectionResetError) as e:
          print(f"[-] Connection error: {e}")
          break